Ecological Assessments

 Ecological Impact Assessment

-An EcIA includes an assessment of the likley effects of the proposed works, once all mitigation, compensation and enhancement measures have been taken into account.
+An EcIA includes an assessment of the likely effects of the proposed works, once all mitigation, compensation and enhancement measures have been taken into account.
 Therefore, as part of EcIAs, EMEC will often design (and if required, implement) a wide range of mitigation and habitat creation / enhancement measures to ensure the ecological impact of the development is not considered significant.
 EMEC Ecology can produce ‘stand alone’ Ecological Impact Assessment reports or produce the Ecology Chapter for an ES or EIA to a specified format.
-An EcIA will normally include a desk study and an extended Phase-1 habitat survey (as detailed above), as well as a suite of specific protected species surveys, as appropriate to the site.
+An EcIA will normally include a desk study and a UKHAB habitat classification survey as well as a suite of specific protected species surveys, as appropriate to the site.

 Following the Survey